 - A. Special Application Requirements.
-Special Permit applications for Small-scale Wind Energy Facilities shall include a Plot Plan (in place of required Site Plan of the subject property), drawn to a scale of not less than one inch equals 40 feet horizontal on sheets 24 inches x 36 inches in size.
+Special Permit applications for small wind energy systems shall include a Plot Plan (in place of required Site Plan of the subject property), drawn to a scale of not less than one inch equals 40 feet horizontal on sheets 24 inches x 36 inches in size.
 The Plot Plan shall be drawn upon a drawing base that uses the existing Town GIS data for the information required in the application check sheet in Appendix C. The application shall include profile drawings showing the tower and all appurtenances, minimum and maximum height above the ground of turbine blade tips, footings, and guy wires or other structural supports.
 The applicant shall provide a report containing a description of the tower with technical supporting documentation establishing its structural integrity and need for accessory structures. - B. Limitation of Structures.
-In all Zoning Districts, a maximum of one turbine and one tower is permitted per three acres of land. - C. Facility Height.
+In all zones, a maximum of one turbine and one tower is permitted per three acres of land. - C. Facility Height.
 The height above natural grade of the wind turbine hub plus the distance to the tip of the longest attached blade shall not exceed 100 feet.
 The height of the blade shall not be less than 15 feet from the ground. - D. Appearance.
 The tower and accessory structures shall, to the extent possible, use materials, colors, textures, screening and landscaping that will blend the facility into the natural setting and built environment. - E. Setbacks.
-A fall circle with a radius equal to 1.1 times the Small-scale Wind Energy Facility (System) height shall be provided within the parcel upon which the tower is located.
+A fall circle with a radius equal to 1.1 times the wind energy facility height shall be provided within the parcel upon which the tower is located.
 The distance may be increased by the Commission if it finds that special local conditions require an additional setback for public safety, protection of neighborhood character or aesthetics, or other reasons.
-Guy wire anchors and accessory facilities may extend no closer to property lines than the minimum Zoning District setback requirements for accessory structures.

-- F. Wetlands and watercourses.
-Small-scale Wind Energy Facilities (Systems) shall not be located within any inland wetlands and watercourses, tidal wetlands, or coastal resources as defined in Title 22a of the Connecticut General Statutes. - G. Noise.
-Small-scale Wind Energy Facilities (Systems) shall not exceed noise and vibration standards as set forth in the State of Connecticut DEEP Noise Standards.
+Guy wire anchors and accessory facilities may extend no closer to property lines than the minimum zoning district setback requirements for accessory structures. - F. Wetlands and watercourses.
+Small wind energy systems shall not be located within any inland wetlands and watercourses, tidal wetlands, or coastal resources as defined in Title 22a of the Connecticut General Statutes. - G. Noise.
+Small wind energy systems shall not exceed noise and vibration standards as set forth in the State of Connecticut DEEP Noise Standards.
 The applicant shall submit any available information regarding the noise generated by the proposed facility.
-The Commission may impose additional restrictions on the use if it determines, after a hearing for which the owner of the facility is given written notice that the noise levels are causing a nuisance to nearby properties. - H. Signs.
+The Commission may impose additional restrictions on the use if it determines, after a hearing for which the owner of the facility is given written notice, that the noise levels are causing a nuisance to nearby properties.

+- H. Signs.
 Advertising signage, communication devices, cellular dishes or the like shall not be attached to a tower. - I. FAA Requirements and Lighting.
-Small-scale Wind Energy Facilities (Systems) shall comply with applicable FAA regulations (e.g., 14 CFR Part 77, entitled "Objects Affecting Navigable Airspace").
+Wind energy systems shall comply with applicable FAA regulations (e.g., 14 CFR Part 77, entitled "Objects Affecting Navigable Airspace").
 Towers shall not be artificially lighted unless required by the FAA.
 If lighting is required, the Commission shall review available lighting alternatives and approve a design that will cause the least disturbance to surrounding views. - J. Fencing.
 The Commission may require fencing to ensure public safety.

-1022.3 Large-Scale Wind Energy Facility Standards
+1019.3 Large-Scale Wind Energy Facility Standards

-This §1022.3 shall apply to all wind energy systems that do not meet the criteria set forth in §1022.2 for Small-scale Wind Energy Facility (System).
+This §1019.3 shall apply to all wind energy systems that do not meet the criteria set forth in §1019.2 for small-scale wind energy facilities.